Chapter 3 Matter: Structure And Properties Very Short Answer Type:

 Question 9.
 Is there any gas in the Torricellian space?

 Question 10.
-Will the siphon work if there be a hole at any point in the longer arm above the surface of the liquid in the vessel in which the shorter arm is placed?
+Will the siphon work if there is a hole at any point in the longer arm above the surface of the liquid in the vessel in which the shorter arm is placed?

-Answer: When a hole is made at any point in the longer arm above the surface of the liquid in the vessel in which the shorter arm is placed, siphon will not work.
+Answer: When a hole is made at any point in the longer arm above the surface of the liquid in the vessel in which the shorter arm is placed, the siphon will not work.

 Question 11.
 Is surface tension a vector quantity?